ciemekk92/ciemekk92/README.md

 ## Hello!
-My name is Przemysław Reducha, nice to have you there! 👋 I'm currently studying Computer Science and learning web technologies by myself.
-I absolutely love React and everything about it! 🙂
+My name is Przemysław Reducha, nice to have you there! 👋

 ### Tech stack
 <div>